jemilparikh/Cse15L-LabReports/labReport4.md

 ## Snippet 1:

+* Expected Output in CommonMark:

 ![Expected Output in CommonMark:](https://jemilparikh.github.io/Cse15L-LabReports/snippet1expectedOutput.png)

+* Turning it into a test:

 ![Turning it into a test:]()

+* Output after running test (failed) for my implementation:

 ![Output after running test (failed) for my implementation:]()

+* Output after running test (failed) for reviewed implementation:

 ![Output after running test (failed) for reviewed implementation:]()

 ## Snippet 2:

+* Expected Output in CommonMark:

 ![Expected Output in CommonMark:](https://jemilparikh.github.io/Cse15L-LabReports/snippet2expectedOutput.png)

+* Turning it into a test:

 ![Turning it into a test:]()

+* Output after running test (failed) for my implementation:

 ![Output after running test (failed) for my implementation:]()

+* Output after running test (failed) for reviewed implementation:

 ![Output after running test (failed) for reviewed implementation:]()

 ## Snippet 3:

+* Expected Output in CommonMark:

 ![Expected Output in CommonMark:](https://jemilparikh.github.io/Cse15L-LabReports/snippet3expectedOutput.png)

+* Turning it into a test:

 ![Turning it into a test:]()

+* Output after running test (failed) for my implementation:

 ![Output after running test (failed) for my implementation:]()

+* Output after running test (failed) for reviewed implementation:

 ![Output after running test (failed) for reviewed implementation:]()